 Your email service provider will sometimes try to predict incoming spam mail on your behalf and filter it into your spam folder before you ever see it.
 If you're not receiving expected emails from firstname.lastname@example.org, you will want to safelist the address to help ensure that these emails reach you.

-Safelisting an email address means explicitly telling your email service provider that email from email@example.com is not spam or junk mail.
+Safelisting an email address means explicitly telling your email service provider that emails from email@example.com are not spam or junk mail.

-First, if you find email from firstname.lastname@example.org in your Gmail spam folder, select the email and click the Not Spam button
+If you find an email from firstname.lastname@example.org in your Gmail spam folder, select the email and click the Not Spam button.

-Next, open an email that you have received from us.
+Open an email that you have received from email@example.com.